RicoSuter/Namotion.Reflection/README.md

 .NET library with advanced reflection APIs like XML documentation reading, Nullable Reference Types (C# 8) reflection and string based type checks.

-This library is mainly used in [NJsonSchema](https://github.com/RicoSuter/NJsonSchema).
+This library is mainly used in [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) and [NSwag](https://github.com/RicoSuter/NSwag).

 ## Contextual and cached types